 Here’s what I do recommend to put in your bag for LABOR.

-I do recommend separate bags for LABOR and postpartum, as they require different things, and it will keep you from having to paw through your WHOLE bag to find these things.
+Note: I do recommend separate bags for LABOR and postpartum, as they require different things, and it will keep you from having to paw through your WHOLE bag to find these things.
 The things in the labor bag will also travel to postpartum as they are super helpful there as well.

 Hospital bag checklist

-1. Chapstick.
-Have it, tell your husband where it is.
+1. Lip Balm Have it, tell your husband where it is.
 You breathe a lot when you are contracting. you need it (this one is my favorite when you’re re-applying it frequently during the day — I also love the smell of EOS – and the balm is pretty decent too).

 3. Phone Charger.
-Whether it’s a great external battery or just a wall plug, you will WANT you phone charged.
+Whether it’s a great external battery or just a wall plug, you will WANT your cell phone charged.
 Most hospitals have loosened up about plugging stuff into the walls (when I started, you coudln’t) but you may want to ask your nurse what plugs you can use.
 Personally, I’d for SURE keep an external battery charged and on hand as I love mine.

 I love this one from My Charge as you can plug it into the wall and then charge your phone when needed.